phatjkk/number-guessing-app-python/README.md

 # number-guessing-app-python

-Clone project and terminal "python main.py" to run.
+Clone project and run in terminal "python main.py" to run.

 Set isHack = True to enable game cheat.